 So it still comes down to more of us choosing to reduce plastic in our own lives, stop contributing to the problem and start living more sustainably.
-Dipping into a zero waste lifestyle sound overwhelming?
-It isn’t.
+Plastic Free July is the time to start if you really need a nudge.
+Does dipping into a zero waste lifestyle sound overwhelming?
+It really isn’t.
 We can all make some easy changes that bring us closer to being #plasticfreepeople.

 Besides, who wants to be part of the culture of flippant double-and triple-bagging at the supermarket; mindlessly taking plastic cutlery with each takeaway meal and needing straws and plastic carriers with each drink (Can’t we master a grip on a coffee cup here?).